jpritikin/coach/content/docs/me/psychoactive/santo-daime/_index.md

 Ayahuasca is a psychoactive brew used by various indigenous groups (including pregnant women[^guimarãesdossantos2013]) in the Amazon.
 Incorporating ayahuasca as a sacrament, Santo Daime is a syncretic religion founded in Brazil in the 1930s.
 While traditional use of ayahuasca often emphasizes individual exploration, Santo Daime emphasizes group synchrony and communitas.[^turner2012]
-I've attended Santo Daime works for about two years (as of Jan 2024).
+I've attended Santo Daime works since Dec 2021.
 There are a number of areas that I think could be improved.

 ### What is special about the group experience?